-No one mentions that guilt that will weight you down.
-That there will be days you wish you were a different person because maybe if you was, you would have been able to do better for your family and we wouldn’t be in this situation — even if you know it takes two people to make a relationship work and that it’s healthier to live apart and yet, two years post-separation, you still put myself through the grinder some days.
+No one mentions that guilt that will weigh you down.
+That there will be days you wish you were a different person because maybe if you were, you would have been able to do better for your family and we wouldn’t be in this situation — even if you know it takes two people to make a relationship work and that it’s healthier to live apart and yet, two years post-separation, you still put myself through the grinder some days.

 It’s almost like if you don’t beat yourself up about your situation you think you are being lazy and letting yourself off the hook because it’s really hard to not take full responsibility for carting your kids back and forth and making them split up the holidays.
 Accepting you did your very best somehow seems harder.

 Each divorce is different and everyone handles their specific experience in their own way.
-But when you start the process, there are so many scary unknowns and no one is really prepared regardless of advice they get or books they read.
+But when you start the process, there are so many scary unknowns and no one is really prepared regardless of the advice they get or books they read.

-The only thing you can do is take it minute by minute, take care of yourself and realize there are going to be some days that are just horrible whether it’s been two weeks or 10 years since your split.
+The only thing you can do is take it minute by minute, take care of yourself, and realize there are going to be some days that are just horrible whether it’s been two weeks or 10 years since your split.